Communist Party of Bangladesh: History

 After the partitioning of India in 1947, during the 2nd Congress of the Communist Party of India in Calcutta, the delegates coming from regions within the newly founded state of Pakistan (which included what now constitutes Bangladesh) met on March 6, 1948 in a separate session and decided to form the Communist Party of Pakistan.
 Nepal Nag became the General Secretary of the party.

-The main strength and activity of the newly constituted Party was in the province of East Pakistan (what is now Bangladesh).
+The main strength and activity of the newly constituted Party was in the province of East Pakistan (now Bangladesh).
 This eastern province was geographically separated from the western province by almost 2,000 km of Indian territory.
 Because of this wide geographical separation along with persecution by Pakistan government and uneven development of democratic movement in the two parts of Pakistan, the communists of East Pakistan felt the need to have an independent centre for further advancing their activities.
 The 4th Conference of the East Pakistan Provincial Committee of the Party, which met clandestinely in 1968, declared itself to be the 1st Congress of the Communist Party of East Pakistan and elected a Central Committee for the Party.
 With the emergence of Bangladesh as an independent state in 1971, this Party took its present name of Communist Party of Bangladesh.

 The Party played a vital role in the 1969 uprising and also during the nationwide upheaval that followed it including the non co-operation movement of 1971.
 The CPB also actively participated in the nine months long armed struggle for independence of Bangladesh in 1971.
-A ‘Special Guerilla Force’ under the direct command of CPB-NAP-BSU fought against the Pakistani army.
+A ‘Special Guerilla Force’ under the direct command of CPB—NAP—BSU fought against the Pakistan army.
 Communists also took part in the other segments of the armed resistance fighters including the Mukti Bahini and the new Bangladesh Army.
 Moni Singh, the ex-President of CPB, was elected a member of the Advisory Council of the Provisional Government of Bangladesh.